 11. How does licensing work?
 Does my organization need to purchase enterprise licenses for all users from each learning provider?

-That is my current understanding.
+That is correct.
 The organization would have to purchase the enterprise / organizational license for each learning provider that they want to show the learning from.

 12. Wondering if "Trending" of content in Viva Learning can be controlled/removed per user/group?

-To my knowledge, the Trending row in Viva Learning cannot be removed.
+To my knowledge, the Trending row in Viva Learning cannot be removed but with the paid version of Viva Learning, you can control what courses are "featured".

 13. Does Viva Learning show your course or curriculum progress in more detail, without LMS integration?
 Does it show your team members' progress?